-Moisture content of each RICE exhaust gas was determined in accordance with USEPA Method 4 using a chilled impinger sampling train.
+Moisture content of the RICE exhaust gas was determined in accordance with USEPA Method 4 using a chilled impinger sampling train.
 Exhaust gas moisture content measurements were performed concurrently with the instrumental analyzer sampling periods.
-At the conclusion of each sampling period the moisture gain in the impingers was determined gravimetrically by weighing each impinger to determine net
+At the conclusion of each sampling period the moisture gain in the impingers was determined gravimetrically by weighing each impinger to determine net weight gain.